How I modified my X-T1 with Sugru

 But the other big issue I had/have with the design of the X-T1 has not.
 It is the recessed 4-way selector buttons on the back of the camera.
 These are the buttons you use to change the focus point in the viewfinder.
 These buttons are awful!
 I can’t feel them at all with my thumb and as a result, in order to use them, I must pull the camera away from my eyes and look at them, and this is just not working out for me.
 Ahain, this is not a little issue for me.
 I even posted on Facebook that I might consider selling my X-T1 over this.
 Yes, I know many of you focus and recompose, but I don’t.
 Moving the focus point is how I shoot.
 I don’t want a camera to force me to change the way I shoot!

 This is a physical issue, not something Fujifilm can fix with a firmware update.
-1 I had just about given up hope, when I saw this tweet from Rob Mitchell @stillmation.
+[1.
+Well, that is not exactly true.
+In theory Fuji could change other buttons or the control dials on the camera to rotate through and select focus points using a firmware update.
+But I don’t know how likely that is anytime in the near future.]
+I had just about given up hope, when I saw this tweet from Rob Mitchell @stillmation.

 — Rob Mitchell (@stillmation) May 13, 2014

 Rob did a modification to the back of the X-T1 by adding a new form and fix self setting rubber called Sugru over his buttons.
 It looked easy enough.
 I had already tried adding layers of gaffers tape over each button.
 But over time the tape slid and got gummy.
 Plus it never really raised the buttons high enough to feel.
 So after a twitter conversation with Rob, I ordered a small batch.
 It came yesterday, and I immediately started on my modifications.